 - Disability or death

-In addition, a one-time tax and penalty-free transfer can be made from an IRA to a Health Savings Account (limited in 2011 to $3,100 for self-only coverage and $6,250 for family coverage).
+In addition, a one-time tax and penalty-free transfer can be made from an IRA to a Health Savings Account (limited in 2016 to $3,350 for self-only coverage and $6,750 for family coverage, plus A $1,000 catch-up contribution if you're 55 or over).

 Will you really need that five-bedroom house with the huge backyard once you have stopped working and all your children have moved out?
 Probably not.
 That is why experts say downsizing early can equate to rewarding benefits later.